 - Step 1 Combine all dry ingredients (except cinnamon stick and cloves) in a large bowl and whisk.

-- Step 4 Add vanilla and melted butter
+- Step 3 Add vanilla and melted butter and whisk some more until well blended.

-- Step 11 Let cool for 5 minutes, then carefully invert the pan over a baking sheet fitted with a wire rack.
+- Step 9 Let cool for at least 5 minutes, then carefully invert the pan over a baking sheet fitted with a wire rack.

-- Step 12 Dust the donuts with confectioners sugar.
+- Step 10 Dust the donuts with confectioners sugar while still warm.

 Note: Makes about twelve 3-inch donuts.
 I used a non-stick Wilton donut pan.